-When my husbands grandparents lived in India for two years, they picked up this simple, splendid recipe.
-While many curried chicken recipes can be super spicy, this one is sweet and milk.
+When my husband’s grandparents lived in India for two years, they picked up this simple, splendid recipe.
+While many curried chicken recipes can be super spicy, this one is sweet and milky.
 Even better, it’s so simple to make.
 Our kids beg for it weekly, and I’m not totally opposed to having it that often because it’s so easy to prepare.
 If you’ve ever wanted to introduce your family to some truly delicious foreign cuisines, this is a great start.

 Coconut Curry Chicken

 - 2 chicken breasts

 - 2 tablespoons honey

 - 3-4 cups saffron rice (or long-grain white rice), cooked

 Preheat the oven to broil.
 Spread 1/2 cup of the yogurt on the chicken breasts.
 Place the chicken directly on the top rack of your oven and broil until the chicken is cooked through and slightly charred on the outside, about 4-6 minutes per side.
 Remove chicken from the oven and set aside.